dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q07.md

 # BEGIN SOLN

+**Answer: ** See below

-    1. `"\backslashb"` matches "word boundaries\", which are any locations that separate words.
+    1. `"\b"` matches "word boundaries\", which are any locations that separate words.
 As such, there are 4 matches --- `["doja", "cat", "you", "right"]`.
+Thus the answer is 4.

     2. The 3 matches are `[" cat", " you", " right"]`.
+Thus the answer is 3.

     3. This was quite tricky!
 The key is remembering that `re.findall` only finds **non-overlapping matches** (if you look at the solutions to the above two parts, none of the matches overlapped).
 Reading from left to right, there is only a single non-overlapping match: `"cat"`.
 Sure, `" you "` also matches the pattern, but since the space after `"cat"` was already "found\" by `re.findall`, it cannot be included in any future matches.
+Thus the answer is 1.

+<average>60</average>

 # END SOLN